Covendocs

 PropertyValue

-AuthFile-system permissions on the socket — no Bearer / JWT / API-key / cookie
+AuthOperating-system permissions on local IPC — no Bearer / JWT / API-key / cookie

 Contractcoven.daemon.v1 served under /api/v1

-Anyone with read/write permission on the socket can act as a client.
-Keep $COVEN_HOME private to the owning user.
+Anyone who can connect to the local endpoint can act as a client.
+Keep $COVEN_HOME and the endpoint private to the owning user.
 See Authentication and local access for the full hardening posture.

 Client handshake